108 Inches Is How Many Feet

 Standardized Data Exchange

 Efforts are underway to standardize the way measurement data is exchanged between different software platforms and systems.
-This interoperability is crucial for ensuring that information can be shared seamlessly across different stages of a project, from design to construction to maintenance.
+This interoperability is crucial for ensuring that information can be shared smoothly across different stages of a project, from design to construction to maintenance.

 Tips and Expert Advice for Accurate Conversions